YARA-Designer/core/README.md

 (Assuming `$cortexResponders = /opt/Cortex-Analyzers/responders/`)
 1. Upload the `responder` directory as `$cortexResponders/` on the remote host.
 2. Restart cortex and thehive
-3. Enable the YaraWhitelistRuleCreator responder in cortex.
+3. Enable the responder in cortex.
 4. Start the listener.
 5. Use the responder on a case.